mlsys-seo/ooo-backprop/README.md

 ./build.sh
 ./install.sh
 ```
-If you want to get more information about installation, please go to [Tensorflow](https://www.tensorflow.org/install/source?hl=ko)
+If you want to get more information about installation, please go to [Tensorflow](https://www.tensorflow.org/install/source?hl=ko).

-### Our BytePS Install Guide
+### BytePS Install Guide
 ```bash
 git clone https://github.com/mlsys-seo/ooo-backprop.git
 cd byteps
 python3 setup.py install
 ```
-If you want to get more information about installation, please go to [BytePS repository](https://github.com/bytedance/byteps)
+If you want to get more information about installation, please go to [BytePS repository](https://github.com/bytedance/byteps).

 ## Repository Location for each set of experiments